ontio/documentation/pro-website-docs/docs-en/README.md

   Ontology Application Products-Documentation Centre
 </p>

-[Ontology](https://ont.io/#/) puts forward a series of protocol standards.
-Proposals include an identity protocol, multi-source authentication protocol, user authorization protocol, distributed data exchange protocol and so on.
-Based on these protocols，Ontology provides products and frameworks for application developers to directly build distributed Apps without having any knowledge of how to develop a complicated distributed systems.This makes blockchain easy to use for everybody.
+[Ontology](https://ont.io/#/) provides a range of protocol standards.
+These include identity protocol, multi-source authentication protocol, user authorization protocol, distributed data exchange protocol, and more to come.
+Based on these protocols, Ontology provides products and frameworks for application developers in order to directly build dApps without having knowledge of how to develop a complicated distributed system.
+This makes getting started with blockchain development easy!

 ### You can get these product documentations as below：

 * ONT ID

-ONT ID can establish a cryptographic digital identity for every user, company, object or any other entity.
+ONT ID can establish a cryptographic digital identity for users, organizations, objects, or any other entity type.
 Digital identity is based on the Ontology blockchain technology and is not restricted by any centralized organizations.
-It is purely managed by the users themselves, and has the characteristics of security and credibility.
+The identity is self sovereign, managed by the ID holder, and has the characteristics of security and credibility.

-* ONTPass
+* ONT Pass

-Based on ONT ID and Ontological trust eco-system, it is an open and decentralized authentication platform, providing various authentication services for people, assets, objects and events.
+Based on ONT ID and the Ontology trust eco-system, ONT Pass is an open and decentralized authentication platform providing various authentication services for people, assets, objects and events.

 * Decentralized Data Exchange Application Framework(DDXF)